IFMlab/ChemFlow/README.rst

 It consists of *BASH* and *PYTHON* scripts that can be launched locally (serial or with GNU parallel) or on a compute cluster via PBS.

 * Dock\ *Flow* : Docking and Virtual Screening
-* Lig\ *Flow* : Computing AM1-BCC and/or RESP charges for the docked compounds we want to rescore
+* Lig\ *Flow* : Computing AM1-BCC and/or RESP charges for the docked compounds to rescore
 * Score\ *Flow* : Rescoring using PLANTS, Vina, or MM(PB,GB)SA